This Discussion channel is currently closed.

 Default_avatar

-Kenneth Glidden over 8 years ago
+Kenneth Glidden almost 9 years ago

 Given Xcel Energy's projected increase numbers for Residential - Overhead line service, starting with an average current monthly cost of $71.11, the 2016 interim increase of $4.20/mo, the 2017 increase of $7.92, and the 2018 increase of $9.24 yields a monthly cost of $92.47/mo.
 This is an increase of 30.04% over the 3 year period - not the stated 6.4%, 1.7%, and 1.7% total of 7.75%.
 Please take a careful look at the impact of their REAL increase when a retired customer like myself has received Social Security increases of 1.5%, 1.7%, and 0% over the past 3 years (2014, 2015, 2016).
 These (SSA) increases are based on projected cost of living formulas.
 It would seem Xcel Energy's projected cost of living increase is far greater than its customers.
 Maybe they need to be encouraged to manage their costs better so their customers can afford to heat (and cool) their homes.